hjanime/recoup/README.md

 measure the coverage of Exome-Seq).
 * A set of reference genomic regions to calculate average profiles and heatmaps over.
-These can be provided as a BED-like text file with a header (see the data attached to the package, look at `recover` man page).
-They can also be provided as an organism version keyword, e.g. `hg19` or `mm9` and the respective regions will be either retrieved from a local `recover` annotation database setup, or downloaded on the fly (takes significantly more time as some extra operations are required).
+These can be provided as a BED-like text file with a header (see the data attached to the package, look at `recoup` man page).
+They can also be provided as an organism version keyword, e.g. `hg19` or `mm9` and the respective regions will be either retrieved from a local `recoup` annotation database setup, or downloaded on the fly (takes significantly more time as some extra operations are required).
 * A design file in the case that you wish to categorize your profiles (e.g. a